-Nabi intends to return to Nabi's stockholders excess cash above \$54 million (which is required to be delivered to the combined company), after satisfying and reserving for outstanding liabilities, through a dividend, return of capital or repurchase of outstanding Nabi shares, or a combination thereof.
-We currently estimate the amount to cash to be returned to Nabi stockholders to be in the range of \$25 to 30 million; and

-Nabi plans to distribute to its stockholders contingent value rights providing certain payment rights arising from cash received by Nabi from a future sale, transfer, license or similar transaction involving our NicVAX program assets.
+- Nabi intends to return to Nabi's stockholders excess cash above \$54 million (which is required to be delivered to the combined company), after satisfying and reserving for outstanding liabilities, through a dividend, return of capital or repurchase of outstanding Nabi shares through an issuer tender offer approved by the Board of Directors of Nabi, or a combination thereof.
+We currently estimate the amount of cash to be returned to Nabi stockholders to be in the range of \$25 to \$29 million, including the \$24.4 million that we paid to stockholders who tendered their shares to us in our recently completed tender offer on July 30, 2012; and - Nabi plans to distribute to its stockholders contingent value rights providing certain payment rights arising from cash received by Nabi from a future sale, transfer, license or similar transaction involving our NicVAX program assets.

-Consummation of the Merger is subject to customary conditions for a business combination of this type under Australian and Delaware corporate law, including, among others, (i) approval of the Merger by the stockholders of Biota in accordance with applicable Australian law, (ii) the affirmative vote of the holders of a majority of the issued and outstanding Nabi shares at a meeting of stockholders (the Nabi Shareholder Meeting) approving amendments to the certificate of incorporation of Nabi to (a) increase the number of authorized Nabi Shares to 200,000,000, principally to allow for the issuance of additional Nabi Shares to pay the Merger consideration, and (b) change the name of Nabi to "Biota Pharmaceuticals, Inc.", and (iii) the affirmative vote of the holders of a majority of the votes cast at the Nabi Shareholder Meeting approving issuance of new Nabi shares to Biota stockholders in the Merger, as required by the rules of the NASDAQ Stock Market (collectively, the Shareholder Approval).
+Consummation of the Merger is subject to customary conditions for a business combination of this type under Australian and Delaware corporate law, including, among others, (i) approval of the Merger by the stockholders of Biota in accordance with applicable Australian law, (ii) the affirmative vote of the holders of a majority of the issued and outstanding Nabi shares at a meeting of stockholders approving amendments to the certificate of incorporation of Nabi to (a) increase the number of authorized Nabi Shares to 200,000,000, principally to allow for the issuance of additional Nabi Shares to pay the Merger consideration, and (b) change the name of Nabi to "Biota Pharmaceuticals, Inc.", and (iii) the affirmative vote of the holders of a majority of the votes cast at the Nabi stockholer meeting approving issuance of new Nabi shares to Biota stockholders in the Merger, as required by the rules of the NASDAQ Stock Market.

-Each party's obligation to consummate the Merger is subject to certain other conditions, including approval of the Merger by the Supreme Court of Victoria, Australia, the expiration or early termination of any applicable waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended, and certain other competition laws, the absence of any injunction, restraint or governmental restriction making illegal or restraining the consummation of the transactions contemplated by the Merger Agreement, the accuracy of the other party's representations and warranties contained in the Merger Agreement that are qualified as to materiality, the accuracy in all material respects of the other party's representations and warranties contained in the Merger Agreement that are not qualified as to materiality, the other party's performance in all material respects of all obligations to be performed by it under the Merger Agreement, and the absence of any effect, event, occurrence or matter that has had or would reasonably be expected to have, individually or in the aggregate, a material adverse effect on the other party of the nature specified in the Merger Agreement.
+Each party's obligation to consummate the Merger is subject to certain other conditions, including approval of the Merger by the Supreme Court of Victoria, Australia, the expiration or early termination of any applicable waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended, and certain other competition laws, the absence of any injunction, restraint or governmental restriction making illegal or restraining the consummation of the transactions contemplated by the Merger Agreement, the accuracy of the other party's representations and warranties contained in the Merger Agreement that are qualified as to materiality, the accuracy in all material respects of the other party's representations to be performed by it under the Merger Agreement, and the absence of any effect, event, occurrence or matter that has had or would reasonably be expected to have, individually or in the aggregate, a material adverse effect on the other party of the nature specified in the Merger Agreement.
 In addition, Biota's obligation to consummate the Merger is subject to receiving a certificate from Nabi showing that Nabi has a closing net cash balance of no less than \$54 million, calculated in accordance with the terms of the Merger Agreement, and the appointment of specified Biota directors to the Nabi board of directors effective as of the closing of the Merger.
 The parties expect to close the Merger in the third quarter of 2012 subject to satisfaction of these and other closing conditions.